 - Always start by drawing a visible line along the intended workpiece surface.

-- For very thick materials, try to punch a hole to serve as the start point when cutting.
+- For very thick materials, try to punch a hole to serve as the starting point when cutting.

 - Start slowly and do not rush the process until you see a need to increase the speed.